humanmade/altis-documentation/other-docs/guides/launching-a-site-on-altis.md

 * **Who controls the DNS for the client (Altis or client)?:**
 * **Projected traffic:**
 * **Any other specifications or challenges?**
+_Refer to the Altis [Limitations](https://docs.altis-dxp.com/cloud/limitations/) and [Page Caching](https://docs.altis-dxp.com/cloud/page-caching/) guides for specifics around what requests can be supported._

 ```